 Avoid eating large quantities of grapefruit or drinking large quantities (over 1.2 litres) of grapefruit juice.
-Grapefruit contains one or more substances which change how the body processes some medicines, including atorvastatin.
+Grapefruit contains one or more components that alter the metabolism of some medicines, including atorvastatin.
 Drinking larger quantities of grapefruit juice (over 1.2 litres) each day while taking atorvastatin increases your chance of getting side effects.

 Some self-help measures suggested below may assist your condition.
 Your doctor or pharmacist can give you more information about these measures.